The only course of its kind for UX content strategists

 Once you join you get access to a private student Facebook group, and a Slack mentor group as well.

-Ask questions, compare notes, share job advertisements, and create new valuable industry connections!
+Ask questions, compare notes, share job leads, and create new valuable industry connections!

 - Lesson 1.1: An introduction to content testing